JoakimDeak/lunch-mailer/README.md

 - create `.env` file with `SG_API_KEY`, `SG_SENDER`, and `SG_RECIPIENT`
 Then running the script will send an email to `SG_RECIPIENT` from `SG_SENDER` containing the lunch of the day from Lilla Bommen Konferenscenter

-## how to automate with windows Task Scheduler
+## how to automate with Windows Task Scheduler
 - create `.bat` file with
 ```
 node main.js